arnaudjuracek/boulle-diplome/README.md

 > Supershapes favorise une émergence esthétique au travers d’un système algorithmique créatif.
 > La relation homme-algorithme devient une symbiose à la fois computationnelle et sensible.

+### Disclaimer
+Despite being untitled *supershapes*, this project isn't all about supershapes.
+The name stuck after experimenting with Paul Bourke's [Supershapes (Superformula)](http://paulbourke.net/geometry/supershape/) paper (March 2002).

+Most of the genetic algorithms are inspired by Daniel Shiffman's [Nature of Code](http://natureofcode.com/book/).
+If you want to learn more about GAs, don't listen to me, listen to him.

+### Usage
+Each directory contains a single Processing sketch exploring one aspect of the evolution of shapes, and its implication regarding the practice of product design.
+The whole project being quite empirical, use those sketches at your own risks.
+If you want to learn more about a specific sketch, check the code (or even better, read Daniel Shiffman's [Nature of Code](http://natureofcode.com/book/) ).

 ### Contributors
 Gaëtan Moren